devopsdays/devopsdays-web/content/events/2024-amsterdam/sponsor-info.md

 ### <a name= 'Food-Truck'></a> Food truck sponsors

 As a Food Truck sponsor you are sponsoring one of the 2 food trucks available at the venue that day.
 Your food truck will be on-site between 11:30 and 15:00.
 We will supply napkins with your logo on them for your food truck.
 You are not only free to, but highly encouraged to display your branding with roll-up banners or beach flags during this period in the common area around your food truck.

-During the hours that the food truck is on-site (between 11:30 and 15:00) we will also supply (weather permitting)[^2] a high standing table outside next to the food truck.

- [^2]: In the event of bad weather (strong winds, heavy rainfall) there limited space outside covered by our outside tent.
-Depending on space requirements we cannot guarantee you a standing table in this instance.

 ## <a name= 'Schedule'></a> Event schedule and sponsor activities